syncfusion-content/xamarin-docs/Xamarin/TreeMap/TreeMap-Events.md

 {% endtabs %}

-N> We've suggested using DataSource to populate items, when you need Item property in TreeMapItemSelectedEventArgs.
+N> We've suggested using DataSource to populate items, when you need Item property value of TreeMapItemSelectedEventArgs.